 On the evening of Jan.
 26, 1700, the west coast of North America was rumbling and shaking, and very large ocean waves washed far inland.
-Several First Nations remember this as the battle between a thunderbird and a whale, and if modern geologists understood these stories earlier, it would not have taken until the late 1980s to realize that the greatest earthquakes and coupled tsunamis on earth are actually happening right off our coast.
+Several First Nations remember this as the battle between a thunderbird and a whale.
+If modern geologists understood these stories earlier, it would not have taken until the late 1980s to realize that the greatest earthquakes and coupled tsunamis on earth are actually happening right off our coast.
 This is a lecture on ghost forests, strange marine deposits, and our modern understanding of how the next big one will unfold.
 Are we prepared?

-A full course refund will only be provided if you withdraw from the course prior to the course start date.
-A refund, less a $15 administrative fee, will be issued if you withdraw within 6 calendar days after the official course start date.
+A full course refund will only be provided if you withdraw from a course prior to the course start date.
+No refund is available once the course has started.
 Depending on your method of payment, a refund will be either mailed to you or credited to your credit card.

 Credit vs non-credit

 Credit refers to degree credit.
 If you are taking a course or program for credit through UVic Continuing Studies, it means that course or program provides credit towards a degree at UVic or another authorized university.
 Credit students have to meet certain criteria, such as being accepted to both UVic Continuing Studies and the University of Victoria.